 9. 2 interconnecting rooms on ground floor, 1 suitable for disabled.

 all year, restaurant closed Sun eve except for residents, also Mon, Nov–mid-Feb.

-large open-plan bar/reception area, lounge, restaurant, in-room TV (Freeview), civil wedding licence, conference facilities, 5-acre grounds, parking.
+large open-plan bar/reception area, lounge, restaurant, in-room TV (Freeview), civil wedding licence, conference facilities, 5-acre grounds, electric car charging points, parking.

 all ages welcomed.

 per room B&B £145–£220. À la carte £30.
 1-night bookings refused at Christmas.